 This term can mean both physical seclusion and a meditative state of withdrawal.

-- Secluded meditation
+- secluded meditation

 - ནང་དུ་ཡང་དག་པར་འཇོག་པ།